 John Celestri has a unique place in Boba Fett history: he animated Boba Fett in his first appearance, which was on television in 1978.
 The cartoon portion of the “Star Wars Holiday Special” featured Boba Fett before his theatrical debut in “The Empire Strikes Back” almost two years later.
 This means the voice and mannerisms of the character animation really rested on John’s shoulders, as Jeremy Bulloch didn’t get involved until afterwards.
-We spoke with John about his story back then, plus his Kickstarter which is currently crowd-funding (and includes a very cool Boba Fett perk for funders).
+We spoke with John about his story back then, plus his Kickstarter [fundraiser no longer online] which is currently crowd-funding (and includes a very cool Boba Fett perk for funders).

 Would you share some of your background in animation?
 Where did you study?
 Back in 1978, what (or who) were some of your inspirations?